Divya2914/ML_COVID19/README.md

 # ML
-ML projects
-covid19 predction using python
+covid19 predction using linear regression, matplotlib and sklearn.